 I have written before that you’ll always be in for a rough ride with a Quentin Tarantino film.
 It is a given that it will be violent and disturbing on some levels.
 As a filmmaker that’s his style – along with great dialogue.
-However, here’s one film that just as tough as anything Tarantino has done and even goes one step further in the violence and human degradation factor: “New Jack City.”
-It’s a crime film that doesn’t quite match Quentin’s great dialogue, but in some ways is more powerful because it seems real while Tarantino’s work is more like stories.
-Although “New Jack City” is more than a generation old, it still speaks the word of the street and examines one of the most sinister parts of our society.
+However, here’s one film that just as tough as anything Tarantino has done or will ever do and it even goes one step further in the violence and human degradation factor: “New Jack City.”
+It’s a crime film that never matches Quentin’s great dialogue and storytelling, but in some ways is much more powerful because it is realistic while Tarantino’s work is more like stories with great performances by actors.
+Although “New Jack City” is more than a generation old and the drugs are different today, it still speaks the word of the street and examines one of the most sinister parts of our society.
 “New Jack City” isn’t for the faint-of-heart just for its clinical physical violence, but also just as much for its emotional destruction as well.
 It’s a tour-de-force for Wesley Snipes and Ice-T isn’t far behind.

 ‘New Jack City’

 (1991; 97 minutes; rated R; directed by Mario Van Peebles and starring Wesley Snipes, Ice-T and Allen Payne)